Collins-Kareri/Weird/README.md

 A stock site to display weird images.

-NOTE: requires setup credentials of a neo4j database as well as cloudinary in a .env file.
+**NOTE: requires setup credentials of a neo4j database as well as cloudinary in a .env file.**

-NOTE: add constraints to user node in neo4j. ie name and email constraints.
+**NOTE: add constraints to user node in neo4j. ie name and email constraints.
+[Database setup](./databaseSetup.txt)**

 ## DEV ENVIRONMENT VARIABLES